marcorensch/igroove_joomlamodule/README.md

-# igroove_joomlamodule
+# igroove joomla!
+Module
-Joomla!
-Module for igroove
+A Joomla!
+Module for igroove.